geocdias/Radiola/README.md

 The idea of the App is:

-_"Create a player that plays anime songs stored in the cloud as spotfy"._
+_"Create a player that plays anime songs stored in the cloud as Spotfy"._

 ## Functionalities